 At about 2 weeks old, puppies will begin to open their eyes, and by 3 weeks his ears should also be open and tiny teeth will be appearing.
 Bt the end of this first puppy stage, he is aware of the world around him and is trying to crawl, bark and interact with his littermates.

 Date: Monday 16th of November.
 Three weeks old.
 The pups all have their eyes open and have teeth.
-I began weaning this week by introducing meat and milk (such a nice combination) finely mashed together.
+I began weaning this week by introducing puppy mousse.
 The pups now spend time playing with each other and make small growling noises.
 They are also escape artists and I have modified the whelping area to meet the needs of their new found mobility.
-They can recognise my voice and wake up when I speak to them, some of the pups are beginning to wag their tail and when placed on newspaper after eating, will eliminate there.
+They can recognise my voice and wake up when I speak to them, some of the pups are beginning to wag their tail and when placed on the training pads after eating, will eliminate there.
 How quickly they have grown and developed.

 During this period, the puppy's muscular development increases to the point where he can walk, run, and pounce on his littermates.
 It is a period of endless exploration, and the puppy's interaction with his siblings teaches him a lot, including when he's biting too hard - which elicits a tough response from a littermate - and where he belongs in the aristocracy of the pack - he will alternately sleep at the bottom and top of the puppy pile.

 If the puppy is misbehaving, Mum occasionally may get involved by growling at him.
 This discipline sharpens the puppy's sense of right and wrong, which can make training easier.

 The puppy is likely to stop suckling during this time as his teeth develop.

 The fourth week is usually the time when fear is developed: Most of a puppy's fears are picked up by instinct from his mother.